zydou/arti/doc/semver_status.md

   api-break: The fallbacks case of DirInfo now wants a slice of references to fallbacks.

+  api-break: Some error types have changed to include peer info.

 tor-dirmgr:
   new-api: DirMgrConfig object now has accessors.
   DirMgrCfg: totally changed, builder abolished.